 The Award nominees are hand-picked from the films selected to screen during the festival each year.
 This year’s line-up includes twenty-eight films, representing Ireland’s latest mainstream and independent films.
 The categories include: Best Feature Film, Best Short Film, Best Documentary, The Súil Eile Award, the Best Irish Music Video Award and The Ros Hubbard Award for Acting.

-The Awards took place last night in the beautiful setting of The Irish Embassy in London.
+The Awards took place in the beautiful setting of The Irish Embassy in London.

 The Awards were announced as follows: